huiquanR/RCodes/README.md

-- Version: MAY/13/2020
+# Version: Sep/09/2020

-- Welcome to the page, which contains some commonly used codes for social science research.
-I am only an entry-level user of R, so this might be too simple for you, or contain some mistakes.
-Feel free to advise me if you have a better idea somewhere.
-Thanks.
+- Welcome.
+This page contains some commonly used codes for social science research.
+I am only an entry-level user of R, so this might be too simple for you, and it might contain some rookie mistakes.
+So please feel free to advise me if you have a better idea somewhere.
+- Sincerely, thanks!

 # 0. Basics